 Which interfaces are brought up and down by the network script usually depends on the files in /etc/sysconfig/.
-This directory should contain a file for each interface to be configured, such as ifconfig.xyz, where "xyz" is required to be a Network Card Interface name (e.g. eth0).
+This directory should contain a file for each interface to be configured, such as ifconfig.xyz, where "xyz" should describe the network card.
+The interface name (e.g. eth0) is usually appropriate.
 Inside this file are attributes to this interface, such as its IP address(es), subnet masks, and so forth.
 It is necessary that the stem of the filename be ifconfig.

 If the procedure in the previous section was not used, Udev will assign network card interface names based on system physical characteristics such as enp2s1.
-If you are not sure what your interface name is, you can always run ip link after you have booted your system.
-Again, it is important that ifconfig.xyz is named after correct network card interface name (e.g. ifconfig.enp2s1 or ifconfig.eth0) or your network interface will not be initialized during the boot process.
+If you are not sure what your interface name is, you can always run ip link or ls/sys/class/net after you have booted your system.